DSSG-paratransit/main_repo/README.md

 1. **Create a gh-pages branch**: To do this, enter the settings of your repo, launch the automatic page generator (under the "Github pages" heading), and click through to generate the default setting.

 1. **Pull this branch to your local copy of the repo**.
-To do this you will need to launch a:
+To do this you will need to issue the following on the terminal command line:

         git pull upstream
     	git checkout gh-pages